-At this point we would like to replace every arity 4 E_k -block by two parallel \neq_2 's.
+At this point we would like to replace every E_k -block of arity 4 by two parallel \neq_2 's.
 However this replacement destroys the equivalence of the Holant values, before and after.

 The surprising move of this proof is that we shall do so anyway!